FrvrRoyals/Releases/README.md

 # Royals' Mod Updates Repo 📣

-### This repository is a container for all of my modpacks & their respective metadata.
+### This repository is a container for all of my update feeds & their respective metadata.

-Modpacks will be automatically updated/released to this repo & my website when any fixes or additional mods are added.
+This feed/repository houses any updates, patches and fixes for all of my mods and/or modpacks.
+It also includes updates & patch notes for select game titles.

+All update/patch feeds are updated automatically on an hourly basis, or are triggered manually via.
+GitHub Actions.
+Any changes here should quickly be reflected on the website.

 Hosted at the **[Royals' Development Website](https://frvrroyals.github.io/modpacks.html)**